-Unlike some cities, Portland isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Portland are a mix of both white- and blue-collar jobs.
-Overall, Portland is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Portland who work in office and administrative support (14.83%), management occupations (7.91%), and sales jobs (7.65%).
+Portland is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Portland is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Portland who work in office and administrative support (13.01%), food service (10.87%), and healthcare suport services (8.27%).

-Portland is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Portland doesn't have a public transportation system that people use for their commute.

-The per capita income in Portland in 2018 was $28,997, which is middle income relative to Michigan, and upper middle income relative to the rest of the US.
-This equates to an annual income of $115,988 for a family of four.
+The per capita income in Portland in 2018 was $25,669, which is middle income relative to Michigan and the nation.
+This equates to an annual income of $102,676 for a family of four.
 However, Portland contains both very wealthy and poor people as well.

 The people who call Portland home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Portland residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Portland include German, English, Irish, French, and Dutch.
+The greatest number of Portland residents report their race to be White, followed by Asian.
+Important ancestries of people in Portland include German, Irish, French, English, and Scottish.

 The most common language spoken in Portland is English.
-Other important languages spoken here include Polish and Italian.
+Other important languages spoken here include Polish and Chinese.